 Council Fire (Duty to Country) is one of the Wolf required adventures.
 For this adventure, Wolves learn about being a member of a community.
 They plan a service project, look for ways they can help in their area, and actively participate in making their community better.

 USA Cub Scout Theme

-The core value for Cub Scouts for the month of December is Respect.
 This is a simple ceremony which can be used as an opening or a closing for a Cub Scout meeting with the theme of “Respect” which ties in with the Scout Law point of “Courteous”.

 Does your unit want to send a care package to our troops?
 This article will help you locate a USO center to get started and has some ideas for what to put in the perfect care package.